Injury Fund

 • Preliminary Claim Form – Should be submitted for any claim which is expected to exceed €200, treatment will not be completed within 8 weeks from the injury date or a claim where treatment is being pursued which requires prior approval.

-• Injury Claim Form – For treatments which are completed within 8 weeks from the date of injury, does not require prior approval (as noted above) and is less than €200.
+• Injury Claim Form – Should be submitted for treatment which is completed within 8 weeks of the date of injury, does not require prior approval (as noted below) and is less than €200 in total.

 Prior Approval